Club Inception and History

 At first almost all photos were black and white, but colour was starting to become popular.
 Members developed their own work and shared the club dark room.

 The name was changed to Moray Camera Club and it continues to keep up to date with all aspects of photography with most members having progressed to the digital media.

 Once more, members are processing their own images and sharing their knowledge with others.
-Today we have more than 65 members with varying degrees of skills who meet in the Gallery of Elgin Library on Monday evenings and enjoy the wide variety of visiting speakers, competitions and tutorials.
+We meet at Elgin High Church on Monday evenings and enjoy the wide variety of visiting speakers, competitions and tutorials.